Washita and Other Weird Tales

 3820: Chapter Four: It Begins Again, Part 13 - Tiffany Williamson: Epiphany

 "Whatever you think is best, Dad.
 But watch this first."
 Tiffany closed her eyes and stood straight.
-In a short amount of time, a blue light winked, as if coming from her chest.
+"Mutatio," she uttered.
+Instantly, a blue light winked, as if coming from her chest.
 The light was blinding.
 When the flash was over, Dr. Williamson looked at his daughter.
 The pretty strawberry blonde with blue eyes was back.

 "Amazing," said the doctor.
 "Get some sleep, young lady.
 You need to rest.
 Our work will always be there for us.
 No need to overdo it."